paymill/paymill-magento/README.md

 There are several options altering this process:

-Fast Checkout: Fast checkout can be enabled by selecting the option in the Paymill Basic Settings.
+Fast Checkout: Fast checkout can be enabled by selecting the option in the PAYMILL Basic Settings.
 If any customer completes a purchase while the option is active this customer will not be asked for data again.
 Instead a reference to the customer data will be saved allowing comfort during checkout.

 Preauthorization and manual capture: If the option is selected, a preauthorization will be generated during checkout.
 On generation of the invoice, the capture will be triggered automatically, allowing easy capturing without the need to trigger it manually.